Mavericks vs. Rockets Prediction & Picks - December 22

 Mavericks vs. Rockets Prediction & Picks: Line, Spread, Over/Under - December 22

-The Houston Rockets (13-12) will attempt to break a three-game win streak when they host the Dallas Mavericks (16-11) on Friday, December 22, 2023 at Toyota Center as 8.5-point favorites.
+The Houston Rockets (13-12) are 9.5-point underdogs as they look to break a three-game losing streak when they host the Dallas Mavericks (16-11) on Friday, December 22, 2023 at Toyota Center.
 The matchup airs at 8:00 PM ET on Space City Home Network and BSSW.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!